FAQ for Parents/ Carers

 Will I receive any form of support to assist my child with their iPad at home?

-Empowered Learning will provide schools with additional support materials for parents such as useful websites or user guides.
+Empowered Learning has provided schools with additional support materials for parents such as useful websites or user guides.

 What happens if my child leaves their iPad at home or they forget to charge it?